aibhstin/please/README.md

 ## Are there any limitations
 Yes.
 Currently you can only run one command at a time.
 That means no pipes or `&&`.

+## How is it configured
+A config file should be placed at `/usr/local/etc/please.conf`.
+Also, you will need to manually set a SUID bit as root on the finished binary.

 ## What is rs-crypt
 `rs-crypt` is a simple Rust wrapper(?)/binding(?) over the `crypt` function of `crypt.h`.